Disclaimer: I own nothing that you recognize. If you recognize it, I don't own it.

 Zeus and Athena where the only two gods present.
 Both look grim, something he was slightly worried about.

-"So you say brother, but I d not believe it.
-Especially not after the news I've found from Athena.
-I was under the impression you had sent your son to steel it, and I still believe he did but not without help."
+"So you say, but I don't believe it.
+Especially not after the news I've been given by Athena.
+I was under the impression you had sent your son to steal it, and I still believe he did, but not without help."

-"I was checking on a descendant of mine, in England.
-Hermione Granger, she's my great-great-great granddaughter on her mother's side of the family.
-I happened to get a view of a girl, a school mate of Hermione's."
+Athena stepped forward, her usual superior look about her.
+Athena may have had her mother's eyes and wisdom but she was her father's daughter.
+"I was checking on a descendant of mine in England, Hermione Granger, she's my great-great-great granddaughter on her mother's side of the family.
+I happened to get a view of a girl, a school friend of Hermione's."
 Athena arched an eyebrow at Poseidon.
-"Her name is Melinda Potter, she seems to be very...famous in the world Hecate helped build centuries ago.
-At first I thought she might be Zeus' girl, or a legacy of his because of her ability in the air, and this peculiar scar on her forehead, but then I saw her eyes."
+"Her name is Melinda Potter, she seems to be very famous in the world Hecate helped build.
+At first I thought she might be Zeus' girl, or a legacy of his because this peculiar scar on her forehead, but then I saw her eyes."

-"You never told me you had a daughter as well Poseidon," Zeus growled.
+"You never told me you had a daughter as well, Poseidon," Zeus grumbled.

-Poseidon paled, and he gritted his teeth.
+Poseidon paled several shades, and he gritted his teeth.
 "Leave Melinda out of this, she is of no concern!"

 "How old is she Poseidon?"
 Athena asked.
 "She looked around sixteen, and you know the prophecy..."